keithfancher/haskell-notes/haskell-notes.md

    | (x:xs) <- l = undefined  --pattern for the non-empty case
 ```

 From: https://stackoverflow.com/a/25493823.
-I still don't grok this fully.
+I find this pretty difficult to
+read, personally.
+(Or maybe this is just a bad example?)
+In either case, just
-Just noting it here for reference.
+noting it here for reference.

 ### Pattern matching vs guards